openSUSE/news-o-o/_posts/2010-09-28-osc2010-sneak-peaks-take-an-lpi-exam-at-opensuse-conference-2010.markdown

 ---
 author: News Team
+comments: true
 date: 2010-09-28 12:35:19+00:00
 layout: post
 link: https://news.opensuse.org/2010/09/28/osc2010-sneak-peaks-take-an-lpi-exam-at-opensuse-conference-2010/
+slug: osc2010-sneak-peaks-take-an-lpi-exam-at-opensuse-conference-2010
-title: "OSC2010 Sneak Peaks “ Take an LPI exam at openSUSE Conference\
+title: OSC2010 Sneak Peaks â€“ Take an LPI exam at openSUSE Conference 2010
-  \ 2010"
+wordpress_id: 4839
 categories:
 - Conference
 ---

 ![](../wp-content/uploads/2010/09/Lpi-lpi-logo2.png)Thanks to the support of Linux Professional Institute ([LPI](http://lpi.org/)) we are able to provide a number of the well known and useful LPI exams to be taken at the [openSUSE Conference](http://conference.opensuse.org/indico//conferenceTimeTable.py?confId=0#all.detailed) 2010.
 Examination day will be Saturday, October 23 from 9 to 11am.